ronnielutaro/ronnielutaro/README.md

 Currently at **[StartHub Africa](https://starthubafrica.org/)**, I lead programs that turn early-stage ideas into scalable businesses by working closely with universities, innovation hubs, and ecosystem partners.
 From guiding students to launch revenue-generating startups, to training innovation hub managers across East Africa, my focus is always on one thing: turning potential into tangible business outcomes.

-Before this, I worked as a software engineer at early-stage technology startups, equipping me with a solid foundation in creating solutions that solve real-world problems.
+Before this, I developed technology products for startups, working as a software engineer across the entire stack, from frontend to backend, equipping me with a solid foundation in creating solutions that solve real-world problems.

 Whether it’s building products or enabling youth entrepreneurship through innovation ecosystems, I bring a mix of strategy, systems thinking, and technical background to every challenge I take on.
 If you're working on something exciting in African markets, from youth innovation to digital infrastructure, **Let’s Connect!** [LinkedIn](https://www.linkedin.com/in/ronnie-lutaro-b73240aa/), [Portfolio](https://ronnielutaro.com), [Email](mailto:ronnielutaro@outlook.com)